feagi/feagi/docs/arch-zmq.md

 # ZeroMQ Architecture in FEAGI

-*Last Updated: January 15, 2025*
+*Last Updated: May 24, 2025*

 ## Overview

 This document describes the comprehensive ZeroMQ (ZMQ) architecture in FEAGI, implementing a **multi-stream architecture** where each stream has a specific purpose and protocol.
 This design eliminates protocol confusion, improves performance, and provides clear separation of concerns.
+A key innovation is the **differentiated FQ sampler** that provides optimized data streams for different consumer types.

 ## Architecture Principles